commonknowledge/join/readme.md

 In order to deploy this work, you need to create a WordPress plugin and theme and add them to the WordPress instance as needed.

 1. Run the build commands above to compile the React application.
-2. Run `sh scripts/package.sh`.
+2. Run `sh scripts/package.sh` on linux this can be run as `./scripts/package.sh`.
 This will create zip files of the WordPress plugin and theme in the root directory.
 3. Upload them to a WordPress site and activate both.

 ## Developer quickstart